Benjamin Mitchell (tennis)

 Benjamin "Ben" Mitchell (born 30 November 1992) is an Australian professional tennis player who as of March 2021 is unranked by the Association of Tennis Professionals (ATP).

 As a junior, Mitchell enjoyed a successful career in which he reached one junior grand slam singles final at the 2010 Wimbledon Championships and reached a ranking of World No. 20.
 In January 2012, he competed in his first ATP main draw event at the Brisbane International.
 His last appearance, to date, was at an ITF event in Toowoomba, Australia, in October 2018.

 Personal life

 Mitchell is the younger brother of former Home and Away actor, Luke Mitchell.
-Mitchell comes from a tennis-loving family and also has two other brothers and one sister.
+Mitchell comes from a tennis-loving family and also has three other brothers, Michael, Daniel and Andrew and one sister, Bree.
 He has a daughter named Zara.

 In December 2015, Mitchell withdrew from the final round of the 2016 Australian Open Main Draw Wildcard playoff to be present for the birth of his daughter.
 Mitchell has coached at Brisbane Boys College.